 s*.example.com |

-Use only the path as the match condition, as long as the path can match it will be hit, as in the following example.
+Using path as a matching condition, it will be matched as long as the path can be matched, as shown in the following examples.

 Example 1